How to use the LG 2019 PQ Curve Upload Template for DeviceControl Interface with LG 2019 OLED TV's.

-1) Use ST.2086 Mastering Metadata -> Mastering Display Color Volume -> Maximum Display Luminance value.
+Use ST.2086 Mastering Metadata -> Mastering Display Color Volume -> 'Maximum Display Luminance' value.

-2) If 'MaxCLL' (Content Metadata -> Maximum Content Light Level) is present and lower than the ST.2086 Maximum Display Luminance value, use MaxCLL.
+If 'MaxCLL' (Content Metadata -> Maximum Content Light Level) is present and lower than the 'Maximum Display Luminance' value, it will use MaxCLL value.

-If ST.2086 Maximum Display Luminance and MaxCLL are both signaled as zero (as defined for un-available), assume a peak luminance of 4000 nits.
+If ST.2086 Maximum Display Luminance and MaxCLL are both signaled as zero (as defined for un-available), it assumes and use 4000 nits values as 'Maximum Display Luminance'.

-That template can be used from any user, even if it has calibrated his display or not.
-It doesn't matter what software will be used to calibrate the LG 2019 OLED TV in HDR10 mode.
+That template can be used from any LG 2019 OLED TV user, even if his display has been calibrated or not.
+It doesn't matter what calibration software will be used to calibrate the LG 2019 OLED TV in HDR10 mode.

-When the user has calibrated his display using HDR10 patterns, it will be required to set the calibrated peak output 'nits' values to the Peak Luminance parameter.
+When the user has calibrated the display using HDR10 patterns, it will be required to set his measured 100% White calibrated peak output 'nits' to the 'Peak Luminance' parameter value.

-For users which will only want to test different tone-mapping parameters and don't have any calibration instrument/software, then the default '700' value to the Peak Luminance parameter should be used.
+For users without any calibration instrument/software who want only to test different tone-mapping parameters, then the default '700' nits value to the 'Peak Luminance' parameter should be used.

 HDR10 Tone Mapping default 'factory' parameters values

-Metadata Point 1: 1000 nits
+Metadata Point 1:

-Roll-Off Point 1: 70%
+Roll-Off Point 1:

-Metadata Point 2: 4000 nits
+Metadata Point 2:

-Roll-Off Point 1: 60%
+Roll-Off Point 2:

-Metadata Point 1: 10000 nits
+Metadata Point 3:

-Roll-Off Point 1: 50%
+Roll-Off Point 3:

-Use these values if you want to restore the 'factory' default settings.
+Use these values above if you want to restore the 'factory' default tone-mapping parameter values.

 Explanation of HDR10 tone mapping engine parameters

-To verify how the roll-off point value affects the PQ curve tracking, you have to generate HDR10 patterns with the same 'Maximum Display Luminance' value as the Metadata Point number (1,2 or 3) vales you want to test.
+To verify how the roll-off point value affects the PQ curve tracking, you have to generate HDR10 patterns with the same 'Maximum Display Luminance' value as the Metadata Point number (1,2 or 3) value you want to test.

 Tone Curve Metadata Point (3x):